Physical And Mental Health Signs of Relationship Strain

 He was able to do this by observing relationships more entirely than most counselors can.
 Rather than simply having an hour or so a week with a couple, he would engage with his patients for longer periods.
 One of the benefits of this level of engagement was that he could see when small issues turned into big issues, and he could see broader patterns.
 When working with couples, it can be hard to separate the surface-level issues from the deeper problems.
 A big issue like a lack of trust can be obscured by constant arguments about dishes, errands, money, etc.

 Gottman identified several major themes that contribute to relationship success and failure.
 His primary goal in this was to clarify the building blocks of a healthy and loving relationship.
 In this, he succeeded by developing his Sound Relationship House model of a good relationship.
 However, he could also identify the common elements of relationships that don't work and are more likely to fail.
-These became known as the four horsemen.
+These became known as the Four Horsemen.

-The four horsemen of the Gottman method
+Signs of relationship strain: The four horsemen of the Gottman Method

 The four horsemen of the Gottman Method are criticism, defensiveness, stonewalling, and contempt in relationships.
 Any one of them is a sign of deeper issues that threaten the relationship's ability to survive.
 None of them alone are necessarily deal-breakers, and they can all be addressed through the Gottman method, but identifying them early can save a lifetime of trouble.